Overview: Stress, Trauma, and PTSD

 Signs & Symptoms

-- Frequent upsetting thoughts or memories of a traumatic event.
+- Frequent upsetting thoughts or memories of a traumatic or highly stressful experience.

-- Strong feelings of distress when reminded of the event
+- Strong feelings of distress when reminded of the experience.

-- Being physically responsive, such as increased heart rate or sweating, when reminded of the event.
+- Being physically responsive, such as increased heart rate or sweating, when reminded of the experience.

-- Making an effort to avoid thoughts, feelings, or conversations about the traumatic event
+- Making an effort to avoid thoughts, feelings, or conversations about the a traumatic or highly stressful experience.

-- Actively trying to avoid places or people that remind you of the traumatic event9
+- Actively trying to avoid places or people that remind you of the traumatic or highly stressful experience.

-- Keeping yourself too busy to have time to think about the traumatic event
+- Keeping yourself too busy to have time to think about the traumatic or highly stressful experience.

 Negative Thoughts and Beliefs

-- Having a difficult time remembering important parts of the traumatic event
+- Having a difficult time remembering important parts of the traumatic or highly stressful experience

 - A loss of interest in important, once positive, activities